unnus/unnus/content/medical/a-step-by-step-guide-to-swot-analysis-in-healthcare-2020.md

 - Fuel the spirit of progress by recognizing and rewarding employees for their valuable contributions.
 - Embrace the winds of change, setting sail toward new possibilities by staying attuned to industry trends and advancements.

-In conclusion, these practical steps will provide a clear roadmap for success in implementing your SWOT Strategy.
+These practical steps will provide a clear roadmap for success in implementing your SWOT Strategy.
 This will lift some of the hazy clouds surrounding how to implement this technique and leaves you with a step by step action plan for you to tackle.

 ## **The ‘secret’ to a battle-proven healthcare SWOT analysis**